MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-screen-sharing.md

 # Share a file or screen with a Dynamics 365 Guides user on HoloLens

 A remote collaborator on Microsoft Teams (PC, Mac, or mobile) can share a file or their screen when they're on a call with a Dynamics 365 Guides user on HoloLens.
-For example, a remote collaborator might want to share a PDF of a diagram to help the Dynamics 365 Guides user resolve a problem.
+For example, a remote collaborator might want to share a .pdf file of a diagram to help the Dynamics 365 Guides user resolve a problem.

 - **When to share a file**.
-The remote collaborator can share a file for the following file types: .JPG, .BMP, .PNG, .TIF/.TIFF, .PDF, still .GIF.
+The remote collaborator can share a file for the following file types: .jpg, .bmp, .png, .tif/.tiff, .pdf, still gif.

 - **When to share a desktop or application window**.
 To share a different type of file, for example, an instructional video or a series of instructions in a PowerPoint presentation, the remote collaborator can share their desktop or application window.